 Welcome to Your Diabetes Hub – where we are all about supporting your wellbeing in living life with diabetes and ALL its ups and downs!
 We have been online supporting people with diabetes since 2001.

-I know because I am a person with type 1 diabetes, writer and blogger, diabetes advocate, educator, counsellor and consultant; and PhD Candidate.
+I am a person with type 1 diabetes, writer and blogger and PhD Candidate.
 I am mama to 3 gorgeous boys, and lover of people and planet.

 I have lived with type 1 diabetes since 1979 when I was 12 years old and worked in diabetes since 2001 when I started a website called Diabetes Counselling Online - a world first, groundbreaking free online diabetes counselling service and community, supporting literally thousands and thousands of people all over the world living with diabetes.
 I ran this until 2016, when we closed our doors.
 I decided that we needed to do more to help and support people with diabetes, due to my personal experiences of being unable to find the support I needed in my early 30's.
 The internet had arrived and I knew we could use this to create connections and communicate with each other.